Updated

 • Use the -map option: This option allows you to specify which streams from the input file should be included in the output file.
 For example, ffmpeg -i input.mp4 -map 0:v -c:v libx264 output.mp4.
 This will only include the first video stream from the input file in the output file.

-• Use the -codec:a none instead of the -an option *.
+• Use the -codec:a none instead of the -an option In contrast, -vn refers to video disable..

 When you include one of these flags in a command, ffmpeg will not process any audio stream from the input file, and it will not include any audio stream in the output file.